 You can share with all of your LinkedIn connections.

 You can share with connections that you choose.

 You can share with your LinkedIn connections and simultaneously post the link to your Twitter account, if you have on.

 If your company has a blog, it's a good idea to share your blog articles with your LinkedIn connections.
 Make sure to mix in content from other sources as well.

 If you're a government contractor looking to start using social media to promote your business, LinkedIn is a great place to start.
 LinkedIn provides an opportunity for you to demonstrate thought leadership with your industry colleagues.
-If you live in the Washington, DC area and you'd like to learn more, I highly recommend that you attend the Northern Virginia Technology Council event, A Hands-On Strategic Workshop for Improving Your Personal and Professional Network on February 22.
+The best advice I can give you is to just do it, and be consistent with it.
+If you'd like to learn more about how you can generate leads with social media, schedule a free consultation.